 All intervention is initially classroom based.
-SJP prides itself on having smaller than average class sizes where regular assessment and monitoring of progress informs our further support which will be decided at AIM (Additional Intervention Meetings) in consultation with our Senior Leadership Team.
+SJP prides itself on having smaller than average class sizes in English and Maths and some other areas of the curriculum, where regular assessment and monitoring of progress informs our further support which will be decided at AIM (Additional Intervention Meetings) in consultation with our Senior Leadership Team.
 Intervention is part of our graduated response to needs.